Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 4. Fear of Judgement or Failure

 What will people think if I try and it doesn’t work?
 Or worse…what if it does work, and I actually have to show up in a bigger way?
+This is a common reason people don’t take action - fear of judgement and failure.

 Try this: Remember that everyone you admire once had a “first time.”
 Fear of judgement is real, but you can choose to honour your growth over someone else’s opinion.